dmfrodrigues/feup-lpoo-proj/docs/README.md

 #### Implementation

-Our implementation will follow the following diagram.
+Our implementation will follow the diagram shown below.

 ![](images/command-diagram.png)